Upside Down

 At fifteen, on exchange in Japan, American students mocked him for coming from “the bottom of the world.”
 He vowed to publish a corrective map.

-McArthur's Universal Corrective Map of the World
+McArthur's Universal Corrective Map of the World, 1979, with Australia at the top

 The Corrective Map